Purvi Champaran Lok Sabha constituency

 Purvi Champaran Lok Sabha constituency is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
 This constituency came into existence in 2008 as a part of the implementation of delimitation of parliamentary constituencies based on the recommendations of the Delimitation Commission of India constituted in 2002.

+Related proposals

+Map showing the boundaries of East Champaran Lok Sabha constituency in Bihar, India.
+Mehsi is a town located in East Champaran district, known for agriculture, litchi production, small-scale button industries, local trade, and cultural significance.

+There have been public discussions and local-level demands in the Mehsi region for the creation of a separate Mehsi Assembly constituency, GI Tag and Mehsi Subdivision.
+The demand is mainly associated with Mehsi block and nearby areas, including Tetaria and Salempur blocks of East Champaran district.
+Supporters of the proposal argue that Mehsi has a distinct cultural and economic identity within the district, with agriculture (especially litchi production), small industries, and local trade forming an important part of its economy.
+They also state that administrative restructuring could improve local governance and representation.

 Assembly segments

 Presently, Purvi Champaran Lok Sabha constituency comprises the following six Vidhan Sabha (legislative assembly) segments: